Crime in Latvia: Corruption

+The leading specialised anti-corruption authority of Latvia is the Corruption Prevention and Combating Bureau (KNAB; Korupcijas novēršanas un apkarošanas birojs).
+It was established in October 2002, following the adoption of the Law on Corruption Prevention and Combating Bureau on 18 April 2002.

 Organized crime

-Organized crime in Latvia is common, particularly due to Latvia's position in the European continent.
+Organized crime in Latvia is common, particularly due to Latvia's position on the European continent.
 Illegal immigration, human trafficking, and corruption are problems that organized crime groups in Latvia take advantage of frequently.
-As of 2014, 70 organized crime groups operate in Latvia.
+As of 2014, 70 organized crime groups operate in Latvia, a number which has since decreased to 12 by 2024.
+The majority of organised criminal groups in Latvia originate from its Russian-speaking minority, which exploited the lawlessness and shift in power dynamics that took hold in the nation after the Soviet Union's collapse.
+Latvian organized crime networks often use front organizations such as sports associations (especially boxing) to develop protection rackets and act as a cover against law enforcement by appearing legitimate.
+By the late 1990s and 2000s, corruption, money laundering, drug trafficking, and smuggling had become entrenched problems.
+International reports, including those by the U.S. Department of State and Jane's Intelligence Review, repeatedly identified Latvia as a major center for money laundering.

 Illegal immigration

-Illegal immigration is common issue in Latvia.
+Illegal immigration is a common issue in Latvia.
 The main origin countries of illegal immigrants are Russia, Belarus, Ukraine, and Moldova, and from as far as Iraq, Iran, Bangladesh, Vietnam, and Afghanistan.
 Latvia, along with Lithuania and Poland, claims that Belarus has been using illegal immigrants from war-torn countries like Iraq as a way to pressure the European Union into lifting its sanctions on Belarus, and as such has declared a state of emergency along the Belarus–Latvia border.

 There were 665 refugees in Latvia in 2019, 237,966 migrants, and 181 new asylum applications in 2019; in 2021, Latvia revealed it had detained 1,000 migrants, mostly from Iraq, Afghanistan and other Middle Eastern countries along the Belarus-Latvia border.

 Efforts to prevent crime

 The Latvian State Police (Latvijas Valsts policija, VP) is the official national police agency of Latvia.
-It is also helped by organizations it is a member of, like Interpol and Europol.
-Latvia is also signatory to the terms of the Treaty of Lisbon, which ensures that all EU member states allow free right of immigration, asylum, and are expected to work together to combat crime.
+It is also helped by international policing organizations it is a member of, like Interpol and Europol.
+Latvia is also a signatory to the terms of the Treaty of Lisbon, which ensures that all EU member states allow free right of immigration, asylum, and are expected to work together to combat crime.
 In September 2014, Latvian police participated in "Operation Archimedes", an effort organized by Europol to hunt down a cargo train sending stolen cars to Tajikistan.